MonaRizq/AdventureWorks-Power-BI-Dashboard/README.md

-# AdventureWorks-Power-BI-Dashboard
+# AdventureWorks Power BI Dashboard
 This repository contains a Power BI dashboard project built using the AdventureWorks dataset.
 The dashboard provides interactive visualizations and insights into sales, profit and regional performance for business analysis.

-## Overview
-This repository contains a Power BI dashboard project built using the AdventureWorks dataset.
-The dashboard provides interactive visualizations and insights into sales, profit, forecasting, and regional performance for business analysis.

 ## 🛠️ Tools & Technologies